 You will be learning three new languages in this course while being applying them based on several communication and design principles.
 Expect to spend on average 12 hours per week of time outside of class meetings on assignments and preparation.
 This is keeping with a normal undergraduate expectation of 3 hours of out-of-class work for each hour spent in class.

 Programming assignments will evaluate your mastery of concepts as we cover them.
 Some may be completed in-class; however, most will be completed in the time between class meetings.

-Please refer to the Sakai course site for assignment details.
+Please refer to the links in the menu above (or the Sakai course site) for assignment details.

-Exams will take place outside of class time, and students will have ample time to complete them.
+The midterm exam will take place outside of class time, and students will have ample time to complete it.

-(nb.
-Dates of activities and due dates for assignments are always subject to shifting.
-Refer to Sakai for the most accurate information.)
+Dates of activities and due dates for assignments are always subject to minor shifting.
+Refer to back to this schedule regularly.